vinaywadhwa/compose-rules/README.md

 Check out the project website for more information: https://mrmans0n.github.io/compose-rules

-## Static checks for Compose bundled in this repo
+## What custom rules for static analysis are bundled in this repo?

 You can find the comprehensive list of rules in [the rules documentation](https://mrmans0n.github.io/compose-rules/rules).
 It contains both the what and why for each rule, we encourage you to read it prior to adopting our rules.

-There are 2 ways you can add these static checks to your build - using Ktlint or using Detekt.
+There are 2 ways you can add these static checks to your build - using ktlint or using detekt.

-## Using with Ktlint
+## Using with ktlint

-You can refer to the [Using with Ktlint](https://mrmans0n.github.io/compose-rules/ktlint) documentation.
+You can refer to the [Using with ktlint](https://mrmans0n.github.io/compose-rules/ktlint) documentation.

-## Using with Detekt
+## Using with detekt

-You can refer to the [Using with Detekt](https://mrmans0n.github.io/compose-rules/detekt) documentation.
+You can refer to the [Using with detekt](https://mrmans0n.github.io/compose-rules/detekt) documentation.

-## Using with Lint

-There is a project using these rules and running them via Android's Lint, that is maintained by Slack.
-[Check it out here!](https://github.com/slackhq/compose-lints/)

 ## Contributing